Skip to content

 Perfect Little Planet

 Children will love this tour of the Solar System through the eyes of a family of aliens on vacation from another star system.
 Session concludes with a virtual tour of the Brisbane night sky.
-This show contains some flashing light sequences.
+This show contains some sudden sound effects, fast moving scenes and flashing light sequences.

 Tycho Goes to Mars

 Our favourite cheeky dog is blasting off to discover the red planet, Mars.
 Tycho is in search of water to fly his steam-powered space kennel back home.
-But how will he find water on Mars, when it looks so cold, dusty and dry?
+But how will he find water on Mars?
 Produced by Melbourne Planetarium at Scienceworks, Museums Victoria.
 Session concludes with a virtual tour of the Brisbane night sky.

 Passport to the Universe

-Get your passport for a thrilling journey through the Solar System, beneath the rings of Saturn, into the heart of the Orion Nebula, out of the Milky Way Galaxy and to the edge of the observable universe, returning home via a black hole.
+Get your passport for a thrilling journey through the Solar System, out of the Milky Way Galaxy and to the edge of the observable universe, returning home via a black hole.
 Narrated by Tom Hanks.
 Session concludes with a virtual tour of the Brisbane night sky.
 Passport to the Universe was developed by the American Museum of Natural History, New York in collaboration with the National Aeronautics and Space Administration (NASA).
 Major support for new version provided by the California Academy of Sciences, San Francisco.

 Journey to the Stars

 This dazzling space show launches visitors through space and time to experience the life and death of the stars in our night sky, including our own nurturing Sun.
-Tour familiar stellar formations, explore new celestial mysteries, and discover the fascinating, unfolding story that connects us all to the stars.
-Those who come along for the journey may never see the night sky in the same way again.
 Narrated by Whoopi Goldberg.
 Session concludes with a virtual tour of the Brisbane night sky.
-Journey to the Stars was developed by the American Museum of Natural History, New York in collaboration with the California Academy of Sciences, San Francisco; GOTO INC, Tokyo, Japan; Papalote • Museo del Niño, Mexico City, Mexico; and Smithsonian National Air and Space Museum, Washington, D.C.
+Journey to the Stars was developed by the American Museum of Natural History, New York in collaboration with the California Academy of Sciences, San Francisco; GOTO INC, Tokyo, Japan; Papalote; Museo del Niño, Mexico City, Mexico; and Smithsonian National Air and Space Museum, Washington, D.C.
 Journey to the Stars was created by the American Museum of Natural History, with the major support and partnership of NASA, Science Mission Directorate, Heliophysics Division.

 Cosmic Collisions

-Collisions, both dazzling and destructive, release energy that drives the growth and evolution of the universe and shape our place within it.
-Produced by the American Museum of Natural History.
-Narrated by Robert Redford.
+Narrated by Robert Redford, Cosmic Collisions launches visitors on an awe-inspiring trip through space and time - well beyond the calm face of the night sky - to explore the hypersonic impacts that drive the continuing evolution of the universe.
 Session concludes with a virtual tour of the Brisbane night sky.
 Cosmic Collisions was developed by the American Museum of Natural History, New York in collaboration with the Denver Museum of Nature & Science; GOTO INC, Tokyo, Japan; and the Shanghai Science & Technology Museum.
 Cosmic Collisions was created by the American Museum of Natural History with the major support and partnership of NASA, Science Mission Directorate, Heliophysics Division.

 Perfect Little Planet